Somerville, New Jersey: Tour of Somerville

 In 1940, the first competitive bicycle race, called the Tour of Somerville was established by bicycle shop owner, Fred Kugler, to showcase his son, Furman, who was a national cycling champion, and who won the initial men's competition.
 His daughter, Mildred won the women's.
 The 50 mi race is held annually and has since become the oldest competitive bicycle race in the U.S. It carries a purse of $10,000 for each winner of the women's and men's races.

 Downtown today

-Main Street Somerville maintains most of its historical buildings, although many are now boutique specialty shops and second-hand shops.
-Somerville has quite a diverse and large selection of restaurants that draw people from the surrounding area.
-In many ways, Somerville remains Somerset County's downtown, and is the heart of its designated Regional Center.
+Somerville remains Somerset County's downtown and is the heart of its designated regional center, drawing visitors for shopping and dining.
+Main Street Somerville maintains most of its historical buildings, although many have been converted for retail uses.
+Restaurants in Somerville draw people from the surrounding area.
 Several of the factories in Somerville were abandoned and replaced with modern office buildings or remodeled as apartments.
-Somerville today and historically has had an important African American community, a distinguished member of which was Paul Robeson.
-Another famous Somerville native was famed character actor Lee Van Cleef.
+Somerville has had an important African American community, a distinguished member of which was Paul Robeson.
+Character actor Lee Van Cleef was also a resident.
 One of the founders of modern American Dance, Ruth St. Denis, made her professional debut at Somerset Hall, once a vaudeville theatre and today a local restaurant.
-The mix of modern amenities and an interesting and diverse past make Main Street, Somerville a unique destination for dining, strolling and visiting.